suryast/javascript-reference/Filter.md

 }); //['Adam', 'Surya']

-This will return Adam and Surya who have the postcode 2000.
+//This will return Adam and Surya who have the postcode 2000.
 ```
 See this live example http://js.do/code/foreachjsexample